Financial system of Montenegro

 The CBCG payment system is the most important and also the only payment infrastructure for interbank payments in Montenegro, which consists of two subsystems/modules operating on the same operating platform - RTGS and DNS systems.
 On the other hand, Central Securities Depository and Clearing Company (CSD&CC) which is also the depository of securities, owner and operator of the securities settlement system.

 The regulatory framework of the financial market in Montenegro is segmented and divided among three regulators.
 The Central Bank of Montenegro supervises banks, MFIs, and institutions dealing with leasing, factoring, purchase of receivables, and credit-guarantee operations.
-The Insurance Supervision Agency carries out the supervision of insurance companies, while the Capital Market Authority supervises investment and pension funds.
+The Insurance Supervision Agency carries out the supervision of insurance companies, while the Capital Market Authority supervises investment funds.
 Additionally, the CMA supervises the capital market itself, that is, the work of the stock exchange and authorized dealers on the market.
 The Capital Market Authority also oversees the securities settlement system through supervision of the CSD&CC.
 Finally, the oversight of payment systems is organized within the CBCG through a separate organizational unit.